laravel/docs/errors.md

 		// Handle the exception...
 	});

-If an exception handler returns a response, that response will be sent to the browser and no other error handlers will be called:
+If an exception handler returns a response, that response will be sent to the browser and no additional error handlers will be called:

 	App::error(function(InvalidUserException $exception)
 	{